 TOTTON FESTIVAL OF DRAMA 2019

-The SUP Committee has chosen the following plays for Totton 2019:
+We will present the following plays at Totton 2019:

 GHOST STORY by Mark Ravenhill – directed by Troy Chessman – 3f

 AND TELL SAD STORIES OF THE DEATHS OF QUEENS – by Tennessee Williams – directed by Paul Cresser – 4m